prxs-ai/praxis-go-sdk/README.md

-# Go P2P Agent
+# Praxis Go SDK

-A Go-based peer-to-peer agent with LLM integration and MCP (Machine Capability Protocol) support.
+A Go-based peer-to-peer agent with LLM integration and A2A/MCP support.

 ## Features